pycom/pycom-documentation/firmwareapi/pycom/network/lora/pymesh.md

 ## Working with Pymesh LoRa Sockets

-Pymesh supports only UDP sockets (not-acknoledged).
+Pymesh supports only UDP sockets (not-acknowledged).
 They are created in the following way:

 ```python
 import socket